Sebastian-Santana-Ort/Santana_Ort_Portfolio/README.md

 I am interested in the real-life applications of data for system-wide decision-making.
 I have analyzed projects across multiple levels of government (regional, provincial, and federal).
 I have learned how to operate multiple statistical tools (R, Python, SQL, Excel, SPSS, SAS, and MPlus).
 My previous work expands a vast array of topics (e.g., police reform, technology adoption, cognitive psychology, education, transportation, substance use policy, and social determinants of health).

 ---

+## Academic Projects

+### Thematic Analysis of Research on Refugee Children

+### Intraindividual Variability in Persons with Dementia

+---

+## Public Sector Projects

+Because of constraints regarding confidentiality, I am not able to disclose in full the contents of my analysis while working as a policy analyst in the public sector.
+Still, I wanted to describe the work that I did and provide limited extracts of the work I undertook.